Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Bucket-QR-Max: Continuous State Spaces

-\paragraph{3.\ Exploration and optimism.} Because the hash granularity is fixed \emph{a priori}, each bucket $b$ plays the role of a discrete state $s$ in \qrmax: the same factorised counters and model estimates $(P_E,P_Q,R_E,R_Q)$ are reused, and the Q-table remains optimistic at $R_{\max}/(1-\gamma)$ until $(b,a,q)$ becomes known.
+Because the hash granularity is fixed \emph{a priori}, each bucket $b$ plays the role of a discrete state $s$ in \qrmax: the same factorised counters and model estimates $(P_E,P_Q,R_E,R_Q)$ are reused, and the Q-table remains optimistic at $R_{\max}/(1-\gamma)$ until $(b,a,q)$ becomes known.
 Thus \bqrmax\ inherits exactly the same optimistic-exploration mechanism as the discrete algorithm.